 The Food Standards Agency has produced a series of short food safety coaching videos showing you how to keep food safe.

 Food management is about the procedures and systems you have put into place to make sure the food your business is producing is safe to eat.

 Food businesses must put into place procedures based upon Hazard Analysis Critical Control Points (HACCP).
 These procedures must be documented (recorded in writing) and up to date records relating to these procedures must be kept.
 Procedures must be reviewed on a regular basis or if there are any changes to the business.

 The Food Standards Agency has produced a document called 'Safer food, Better Business' to help businesses meet this requirement.
-You can either download and print a copy from the Food Standards Agency website or alternatively printed copies are available to buy from us for £17.
+You can either download and print a copy from their website or you can buy a printed copy from us for £18.
 Payment will need to be made online and a printed copy will be sent to you.

 You must complete the document to reflect your food safety procedures, including details of who supplies your ingredients and any business you supply with your products.